TarasMartynyuk/SpriteSheetRenderer/README.md

 ## How to use

-* 1- Create Animation/Static Sprite ScriptableObject assert in editor:
+* 1- Create Animation/Static Sprite ScriptableObject asset in editor:

 ![This is an image](/RepositoryMetadata/AnimationScriptable.png)